-What's included? • All taxes • All group land and sea transfers within Belize • Accommodations for your 8-day Detours experience • All full breakfasts • All full meals at our private island (drinks not included) • Welcome dinner in Belize City • Underground tubing/canoeing experience in San Ignacio • All non-motorized watersports at our private island • Mayan ruins visit in San Ignacio • Group travel within Belize • Two or more knowledgeable and fun Detours trip leaders •
+What's included? • All taxes • All group transport between itinerary destinations • Accommodations for your 8-day Detours experience • All full breakfasts • All full meals at our private island (drinks not included) • Welcome dinner in Belize City • Underground tubing/canoeing experience in San Ignacio • All non-motorized watersports at our private island • Mayan ruins visit in San Ignacio • Two or more knowledgeable and fun Detours trip leaders •

 Additional spending budget?
 Your big-ticket items and most meals are included through the trip, but you'll want to budget for additional spending such as additional meals, drinks, shopping, activities, etc. These costs can vary with differing personal habits but we suggest expecting to spend an additional $500 USD at the lower end for the more budget-conscious and $800 USD at the higher end for the splurgers.
 We suggest arriving to Belize with some US Dollars or Belize Dollars in cash for those few things along the way that can't be paid with credit cards.

 I was so pleased with my Detours Peru trip that I booked my next trip with them before the first one ended.
 They do an outstanding job of curating interesting adventures that take you outside of the standard tourist destinations and activities.

 First-rate accommodations, and they offer a great variety of organized group time plus flex time to meet individual needs and interests.
 The small group size also makes it easy to get to know others.
 I have 14 new friends as a result of this trip.